KMohnishM/Hint_Generation/backend/README.md

 # Hint Generation System

+> **Note:** This is a production-only, minimal codebase.
+All development, test, and legacy files have been removed for clarity and maintainability.
+The main workflow is orchestrated by `hints/hint_chain.py` and exposed via `hints/views.py`.

 A Django-based backend system for generating adaptive hints for programming problems.
-The system uses LLM (Large Language Model) to generate context-aware hints based on user progress and code attempts.
+The system uses LLMs (Large Language Models) to generate context-aware hints based on user progress and code attempts.

 ## Features

 ### Adaptive Hint Generation

 The system generates hints based on multiple factors:

 - **User's Current Progress**: Tracks how far the user has progressed in solving the problem
 - **Previous Attempts**: Analyzes past code submissions and their outcomes
 - **Code Evaluation**: Assesses the correctness and quality of submitted code